andersnord/andersnord.github.io/_posts/2015-05-01-Unreal Engine Overview.markdown

 #### Implementation ####

 This project was implemented using Unreal Engine 4.
-The blueprint system as well ass C++ scripts has been used.
-Blender was used when creating the 3D models and animations.
+The Blueprint System as well as C++ Scripts has been used.
+Blender was used for creating the 3D models and animations.

 #### Images ####